ClaveConsulting/react-hooks/Readme.md

   You probably only need to run this once, or if you create a new hook.

+- `npm run watch-docs`: Build the docs for local development.

+  Use this if you want to make changes to the documentation.

+- `npm run compile`: First tsc then babel.

+  This is the same as running tsc and babel, one after the other.

+Here are the rest of the npm scripts, in case you need them.

 - `npm run clean`: Clean built files in each hook's /es and /js.

   This might be useful before running compile.